 He will lose the home he has lived in all his life and will

 have to move with his mother to a less pleasant environment.

 the future.
 In all the circumstances I do not consider

 it to be in the interests of any party to allow the present

-[Ed. ~ What?
+[Ed ~ What?

 It would not be in the interests of the second defender to be

 The second defender is still of an age at which she is able

 said she wanted to make a new life?

 Is this wiglice vermin of a lawyerling trying to recommend that

 my wife should make a new life for herself?
 What colossal

 gall!
 Perhaps he ought to have considered changing his